LATTE: Application Oriented Social Network Embedding: Proposed Method

-Based on the diverse attribute information about the users and posts, a set of raw features can be extracted for them in the social networks.

-\textbf{User Node Attribute Raw Feature Vector} \begin{itemize} \item \textit{Profile Information}: User's profile covers basic information about the user, including his/her name, gender, age and hometown.
+Based on the diverse profiles, textual content, location check-ins, active timestamps information about the nodes in social networks, a set of raw features can be extracted for them in the social networks.
+Here, we will take the user node as an example to illustrate the raw feature extraction process.
+User's profile covers basic information about the user, including his/her name, gender, age and hometown.
 We propose to represent the profile information of user $u_i \in \mathcal{U}$ as a raw feature vector $\mb{x}^{p}_i = [\mb{x}^{p,n}_i, \mb{x}^{p,g}_i, {x}^{p,a}_i, \mb{x}^{p,h}_i]$.
 Except feature ${x}^{p,a}_i$, which is an integer indicating the user age, the remaining entries are all represented in a way similar to ``bag-of-word''.
-For instance, for the user's hometown information, the hometown locations of all users are listed first, and the binary hometown feature vector $\mb{x}^{p,h}_i$ contains the entries corresponding to all these location.
-Entry ${x}^{p,h}_i(j)$ has value $1$ iff the $j_{th}$ location is $u_i$'s hometown, otherwise it will be $0$.
-It is similar to the feature vectors $\mb{x}^{p,n}_i, \mb{x}^{p,g}_i$ about user's name (containing various textual words) and gender (containing male, female options) information. \end{itemize}
+For instance, for the user's hometown information, the hometown locations of all users are listed first, and the entry ${x}^{p,h}_i(j)$ has value $1$ iff the $j_{th}$ location is $u_i$'s hometown, otherwise it will be $0$.
+It is similar to the feature vectors $\mb{x}^{p,n}_i, \mb{x}^{p,g}_i$ about user's name and gender information as well as the other types of nodes (e.g., the posts) in the networks, for which a set of raw features can be obtained as well.
+These extracted raw features are usually of a large dimension, which will be fed into the model to be introduced in the following subsection to learn the embedding representations of users and posts respectively.

-\textbf{Post Node Attribute Raw Feature Vector} \begin{itemize} \item \textit{Spatial Check-in Information}: For all the check-in POIs (places of interest) that posts contain in the social network, we can group them as set $\mathcal{L}$.
-In many online social networks, some the posts may contain the checkins indicating the locations where the user is when writing the posts.
-Formally, we can represent the check-in records of post $p_i$ as feature $\mb{x}_i^s \in \mathbb{R}^{|\mathcal{L}|}$.
-Entry ${x}_i^s(j)$ denotes whether post $p_i$ contains checkins at location $l_j \in \mathcal{L}$ or not.
-Techniques like ``TF-IDF'' (term frequency, document inverse frequency) can be applied to weight these features by considering the volumes of check-ins at each locations as well.

-\item \textit{Temporal Activity Information}: We represent the timestamp distribution of post $p_i$ as feature vector $\mb{x}^{t}_i \in \mathbb{R}^{24}$ with entries denoting the activities in each hour in a day.

-\item \textit{Language Usage Information}: For the language usage information, we can represent the words used in all the posts as the vocabulary set $\mathcal{W}$, and extract the bag-of-word feature vector for post $p_i$ as $\mb{x}_i^{l,w} \in \mathbb{R}^{|\mathcal{W}|}$ weighted by TF-IDF based on word usage records in other posts.
-In addition, let $\mathcal{O}$ denote the topics propagated in the online social network.
-Based on the words published in $p_i$, we can represent the extracted topic-based features as $\mb{x}_i^{l,t} \in \mathbb{R}^{|\mathcal{O}|}$ with entries indicating the confidence scores that these words are about topics in $\mathcal{O}$.
-Vector $\mb{x}_i^l = [\mb{x}_i^{l,w}, \mb{x}_i^{l,t}]$ will be the final {language usage feature vector} of post $p_i$. \end{itemize}